 Bethesda, Maryland Attorneys at Law

-The attorneys at Paley Rothman, one of the leading regional law firms located in Bethesda, Maryland, have provided creative legal solutions for their clients for more than 45 years.
+The attorneys at Paley Rothman, one of the leading regional law firms located in Bethesda, Maryland, have provided creative legal solutions for their clients for 50 years.

 The law firm of Paley Rothman is a full-service law firm which provides a wide range of legal counsel and representation to businesses and individuals in such diverse and demanding practice areas as commercial litigation, employment law, family law, employee benefits, real estate, project development, ERISA and retirement plans, regulatory law & litigation, insurance recovery, tax, corporate, appellate practice, alternative dispute resolution, and government relations, among others.
 Paley Rothman has one of the largest groups of estate planning, estate and trust administration and estate litigation attorneys in Bethesda as well as the mid-Atlantic region.
 The attorneys at Paley Rothman cater to the legal needs of Maryland (MD) businesses including providing support for government contractors with government relations and bid protests guidance, for professionals, including a major emphasis on attorneys and health care professionals, manufacturers, internet and biotechnology, high-growth companies, and associations.
 Click here for a listing of our practice groups.